cleesmith/picamera_motion_socket_flask/README.markdown

 ***

-> No cats were harmed, maybe embarassed a bit, during this setup.
-There is no implied or expressed guarantee that this setup will deter thieves or mass murderers should such folk approach your home.
+> No cats were harmed during this setup, maybe embarassed a bit.
+There is no implied or expressed guarantee that this setup will deter any ne'er–do–well;
+should such folk approach your home.
 Otherwise, enjoy :-)